 - When the dog and cat willingly nose sniff, the cat cheek rubs the dog, and/or Rex play bows an invitation to a game, that’s great!
 Allow play for a few minutes at a time, but interrupt before either pet becomes overexcited.
 Bravo now invites Karma to play with play bows and barking.
 Karma often seeks out Bravo to tease him to chase–and we humans referee, of course.
 They’ve even begun to sleep together.

 - Continue to offer planned meetings for another week, monitoring the dog until he can control himself and respects the cat even when off leash.

-Bravo-Boy’s puppy training education has just begun and will last a lifetime.
+Shadow-Pup’s training education has just begun and will last a lifetime.
 Since I work at home, puppy training happens all day long at my convenience.
-I’m pleased to say that Bravo has impressed the veterinary staff with his laid back personality, happy attitude and confident interaction with everyone he meets.
 GOOD dog!